attack68/rateslib/docs/source/z_bond_conventions.rst

        r_u = (obj.leg1.schedule.uschedule[-1] - obj.leg1.schedule.uschedule[-2]).days
        return v2 ** (r_u * f / 365)

-Lastly, the Thai formula assumes a standardised coupon payment for the regular flows, whereas the actual convention of Act365F does not generate the same, standardised coupon payments each period.
+Lastly, the Thai YTM formula assumes a standardised coupon payment for the regular flows, whereas the actual convention of Act365F does not generate the same, standardised coupon payments each period.
 This is also amended from default by setting the ``ci_type`` to be ``full_coupon``.